 \Taken on Graduate level with undergraduate credit given upon successful completion of a Credit-by-Exam.
 In lieu of the exam, students may also take the undergraduate course in addition to the Graduate level course.

 \\Taken on Graduate Level and will fulfill requirements towards a BA as stipulated by HLC 3+2 Program.

-Female students take CE8411 Age Group Ministry Female students take CE8110 Principles of Teaching I
+&lt;sup>1 Female students take CE8110 Principles of Teaching I